ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 ![Process Group](/images/580-nifi.png)

  As we've mentioned on setting the datproc cluster, kafka broker is listening on port 9092 as a docker container point of view.
 Then the advertised listerner should be broker:9092.
-Fill in the topic name with "mediciones".
-Create it before producing some messages to it.
+Fill in the topic name with one of your choosing, for example, "mediciones".
+Create it before producing some messages to this topic.

  You can do that, spinning up a ephemeral container like this: